Phenylacetaldehyde: Polymers

 Phenylacetaldehyde is used in the synthesis of polyesters where it serves as a rate-controlling additive during polymerization.

 Natural Medicine

 Phenylacetaldehyde is responsible for the antibiotic activity of maggot therapy.

-MAOI
+Additional uses

 Theoretically, hydrazone formation and subsequent reduction of the phenylethylidenehydrazine gives phenelzine.

+Other known uses of phenylacetaldehyde include bendrofluazide, fenharmane, HS665, Cocoa hexenal [21834-92-4], Reseda Body [67633-94-7].

 Preparation

 Phenylacetaldehyde can be obtained via various synthetic routes and precursors.
 Notable examples include: